CloudBotIRC/CloudBot/README.md

 It **requires Python modules** `lXML`, `BeautifulSoup`, `Enchant`, `MyGengo`, and `HTTPlib2`.

+The programs `screen` or `daemon` are recomended for the wrapper to run optimaly.

 **Windows** users: Windows compatibility with the wrapper and some plugins is **broken** (such as the ping), but we do intend to add it.☩☩☩

 ## License